revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-88. How do you get the report of HDFS file system?
-About disk availability and No. of active nodes?
+88.How do you get the report of HDFS file system?
+About disk availability and No.of active nodes?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)